MatthieuDartiailh/bytecode/doc/api.rst

 .. function:: dump_bytecode(bytecode, \*, lineno=False)

-   Dump a bytecode to the standard output.
+   Dump a bytecode to the standard output. :class:`ConcreteBytecode`, :class:`Bytecode` and :class:`BytecodeBlocks` are accepted for *bytecode*.

-   If *lineno*, show line numbers.
-For blocks, show also instruction index relative to the current block.
+   If *lineno*, show also line numbers and instruction index/offset.

    This function is written for debug purpose.